Wine Investment Advice for the Private Investor

 - Due to the complexities of delivery and transfer, the delivery process can take a number of weeks.
 Ask for the bond rotation numbers of your cases as proof of landing.

 Through an en primeur purchase the investor buys wine ‘in the barrel’ before it is bottled and shipped.
 Care is needed as the company facilitating the purchase cannot physically deliver the wine for up to two years.
-This opens up the possibility of the firm going out of business in the interim or in the worst case perpetrating a fraud.
+This opens up the possibility of exposure to the firm managing your acquisition and account going out of business in the interim or in the worst case perpetrating a fraud.

-WIA members are tested in the audit process to ensure that their en primeur ordering systems are robust.
+WIA members are tested in the audit process to ensure that their en primeur ordering systems are robust and that the ownership of the allocation of wine is clearly recorded to be that of the acquirer and that this is recognisable by the supplier of the en primeur wine.

 The WIA recommends that if you deal with a non-member you: